kibook/s1kd-tools/s1kd-brexcheck/README.md

 -I &lt;path&gt;
 Add a search path for BREX data modules.
 By default, only the current directory is searched.

+-L
+Treat input as a list of object filenames to check, rather than an object itself.

 -l
 Use the layered BREX concept.
 BREX data modules referenced by other BREX data modules (either specified with -b or referenced by the specified data modules) will also be checked against.